-- Being receptive. - Taking away the threatening elements of the situation. - Educating callers about the animal in a way they can relate to. - Presenting a viable solution.

-3. Get good information!

-- Ask enough questions-and get enough details-so that you can visualize the situation in your head. - 4.
+- Being receptive. - Taking away the threatening elements of the situation. - Educating callers about the animal in a way they can relate to. - Presenting a viable solution. - 3.
+Get good information! - Ask enough questions-and get enough details-so that you can visualize the situation in your head. - 4.
 Confirm what the person is reporting: Are they interpreting the situation correctly?

-CONFIRM SPECIES

-Ask about appearance, movement, size, type of injury/damage, when the animal is active, footprints, scat.

-CIRCUMSTANCES

-- How long has the animal been there? - Could she have been attacked by a dog or cat? - What human activities or changes in the immediate environment could have created the situation?
+At the very least ask about the following. - Confirm species - Ask about appearance, movement, size, type of injury/ damage, when the animal is active, footprints, scat. - Circumstances - How long has the animal been there? - Could she have been attacked by a dog or cat? - What human activities or changes in the immediate environment could have created the situation? - Orphan? - What is the animal's approximate age?
+(Eyes open or shut?
+Naked or downy?
+Fully feathered/furred?) - Would you expect the animal to be with his mother at that age? - Has something happened to the mother?

-ORPHAN?

-- What is the animal's approximate age (eyes open or shut? naked or downy? fully feathered/furred?)? - Would you expect the animal to be with his mother at that age? - Has something happened to the mother?
 Is she trapped?
 Was a dead adult seen nearby recently?

-- How long has the animal been at that site? - How is the animal behaving (crying? wandering? running up to people?)? - Is the animal dehydrated (eyes sunken, skin "tenting?")?
+- How long has the animal been at that site? - How is the animal behaving?
+(Crying?
+Wandering?
+Running up to people?) - Is the animal dehydrated?
+(Eyes sunken?
+Skin "tenting"?) - Is the animal obviously sick or injured? - Why does caller think the animal is orphaned?
+Remember age-specific behavior differences. - Remember: Most animal problems are really people problems!

-SICK/INJURED?

-- Why does caller think so?
-Remember age-specific behavior differences (e.g., fledgling). - 5.
-Remember: Most animal problems are really people problems!
 Figure out how the caller's behavior could be causing the problem. - 6.
 For nuisance problems, eliminate the problem, not the animal!
 What is attracting the animal?
 Food?
 Nesting or denning opportunity?
 Identify what really needs to be removed. - 7.
 Assure the caller that the animal is not "out to get them."
 Explain why the animal is doing what she's doing (finding food, creating a nesting site, enjoying mating season). - 8.
 Assess the person's comfort level if you give them something hands-on to do.

-Make sure they understand each step and what to expect.

-9. Have good references handy!

-Try the Wild Neighbors book, published by the HSUS, or visit wildneighbors.org.
+Make sure they understand each step and what to expect. - 9.
+Have good references handy!
+Try the Wild Neighbors book, published by Humane World for Animals, or visit wildneighbors.org.

-10. Make good referrals.
+10. Make good referrals

-- Use humanesociety.org/wildliferehab to find a wildlife rehabilitator; make sure the rehabilitator handles the species before referring the call. - Review our guidelines for working with a nuisance wildlife control operator (Page 52)
+- Use humaneworld.org/wildliferehab to find a wildlife rehabilitator; make sure the rehabilitator handles the species before referring the call. - Review our guidelines for working with a nuisance wildlife control operator (p.
+54).